 Michael Paletta, MD, FAAHPM, Chief Medical Officer and Senior Vice President for Hospice of Michigan – the largest provider of hospice and palliative care services in that state – joins host Stan Massey (lead consultant of Transcend) to discuss physicians’ perspective on supportive care versus curative care and how to overcome barriers in gaining physician referrals.

 Working alongside a patient’s physician, Hospice of Michigan can assist with everything from pain management to counseling to medical supplies.
 For whatever level of care that’s needed, we serve as an essential partner in the end-of-life journey.

-The first of its kind in Michigan, the Hospice of Michigan Institute is the research and innovation arm of Hospice of Michigan.
+The first of its kind in Michigan, the NorthStar Institute (formerly the Hospice of Michigan Institute) is the research and innovation arm of Hospice of Michigan and all the members of the NorthStar Care Community.
 Focused on improving quality of life for patients and families facing serious illness care at the local, state and national levels, the Institute is a source of groundbreaking research, education, and community outreach initiatives.
 The Institute also serves as a forum where healthcare experts can exchange ideas, collaborate, and explore new ways to improve care.